glacier-modding/glaciermodding.org/docs/modding/customcampaigns/geometry_new.md

 and the `Blueprint hash` field to:
 `[assembly:/_pro/environment/geometry/modtown/modtown.entitytemplate].pc_entityblueprint`

-And in the `Tree` view, right-click on the `Scene` node and click `Create Entity` and name it `modtown` and in it's contents, replace everything after the `parent` field with:
+And in the `Tree` view, right-click on the `Scene` node and click `Create Entity` and name it `modtown` and in its contents, replace everything after the `parent` field with:
 ```json
 	"name": "modtown",
 	"factory": "[modules:/zspatialentity.class].pc_entitytype",